codingforeternity/datascience/Multiple-Comparisons.md

     5. Compare cross-validated RMS for models (plot degrees of freedom vs. RMS)
       * Best model minimizes the cross-validated error
   * CV is the go-to method for model evaluation in machine learning, as the statistics of the models are not typically known in the classical sense.
+  * Other stuff: Bayesian Methods: very intuitivs & powerful approaches to more sophisticated modelling (see: _Bayesian Methods for Hackers_ by Cam Davidson-Pillon)